LogiDroid: Individual Functional Test Generation via Business Logic Extraction and Adaptation: Evaluation

 \underline{Perfect-rate}: The proportion of generated test cases ($Test_{t}$) that are consistent with the ground-truth test cases ($Test_{gt}$).
 The evaluation process for perfect-rate is fully automated and requires no human intervention.

 \underline{Success-rate}: The proportion of generated test cases ($Test_{t}$) that successfully test the target functionality ($Test_{suc}$).

 To quantify the generated test cases that successfully verify the target functionalities, we acknowledge that verification can be achieved through diverse sequences.
 For this reason, the developer-provided ground-truth represents only one feasible solution rather than an exhaustive standard.
-Since enumerating all potential valid cases is impossible, we systematically inspect those deviating from the ground-truth and consider them valid if they correctly fulfill requirements by including essential events and assertions.
+Since enumerating all potential valid cases is impossible, we systematically inspect those deviating from the ground-truth and consider them valid if they still fulfill the target requirement through semantically equivalent events and assertions.
 This manual verification involves the two volunteers previously responsible for requirement drafting.
 We provide them with an evaluation package containing the target application, the generated test cases, and the ground-truth test cases.
+To facilitate consistent judgment, we explicitly highlight the differences in events and assertions between each generated test case and its corresponding ground-truth test case.
+During evaluation, the volunteers execute both the ground-truth and generated test cases on the target application, and assess whether the generated test case still covers the essential functional steps and verification conditions required by the target functionality.
+For events and assertions, additional ones are considered acceptable if they do not hinder the testing objective, while replaced ones are regarded as valid if they produce the same functional effect as those in the ground-truth or correctly verify the expected functional outcome.
 Each volunteer first assesses validity independently, followed by group discussions to resolve any disagreements until reaching a final consensus.
 This multi-party mechanism maintains the reliability and objectivity of the evaluation results.